Sergimech/RoboticaUVic-FaceDetect/README.md

 This code allows us to evaluate a dynamic image provided with a webcam and find the faces of people using a classifier trained to detect faces and eyes.
 Use the classifier that is detailed below, to expand the information should be consulted in the page named above (OpenCV).

+### Abstract Q234:

+This is a demo where you can use different images and insert these in a video file, to this, we use the same cascade.

 ## Cascade Classification

 Haar Feature-based Cascade Classifier for Object Detection